Aasna-S/research-administration-analytics-/README.md

 ## Important disclaimer

 All institutions, people, sponsors, identifiers and financial values are synthetic.
-This project contains no confidential or internal university information and is not affiliated with Northeastern University or McGill University.